The Low-redshift Lyman-continuum Survey: [S II]-deficiency and the leakage of ionizing radiation: Data

 \subsection{Data analysis}

-Processing of the COS spectra in \lz\ is presented in detail in \cite{lyc_sample}.
+Processing of the Cosmic Origins Spectrograph (COS) spectra in \lz\ is presented in detail in \cite{lyc_sample}.
 UV continuum fitting is discussed in \cite{lyc_uvfit}.
 Here we describe the additional analyses performed for the purpose of this paper.

-The fluxes of [\sulf{2}] emission lines in SDSS spectra of are re-measured for all sources in \lz.
+The fluxes of [\sulf{2}] emission lines in SDSS spectra of are remeasured for all sources in \lz.
 This is done out of caution as some \lz\ spectra are found to have low S/N in the [\sulf{2}] lines.
 However, this does not imply that the fluxes of the SDSS reference sample used to draw the curve of \ds\ = 0 are subject to a similar error, since only emission lines with S/N $\geq$ 5 are selected.

 For SDSS spectra of the \lz\ sample, we categorize them into three subgroups based on S/N and each is subjected to a different treatment: 1) both lines of the [\sulf{2}] doublet, when detected, are simultaneously fitted with Gaussians, and $1\sigma$ uncertainties as provided in SDSS spectra are propagated; 2) when only one of the [\sulf{2}] lines is detected with significance, the undetected line is inferred from the detection; that is, its Gaussian fit is constrained by the line-center shift, amplitude (after taking the typical ratio of the doublets into account), and the full width at half maximum of the detected line; 3) when neither of the [\sulf{2}] lines are available, $3\sigma$ upper limits are inferred from uncertainties.
 We list the measured flux along with [\sulf{2}]-deficiency in the Appendix.